 The Himalayan Jumping Spider

 Himalayan jumping spiders, Euophrys omnisuperstes, have adapted to high altitudes.
+They have been found as 22,000 feet.
 For a great PBS video of the jumping click here.

 The Toughest Guy On the Block